Marcus8009/WebScrapingTool/README.md

 ## URL Configuration

-Create a `urls.py` file based on the template `urls215archive.py`.
+Create a `urls.py` file based on the template `templateurls.py`.
+Avoid grouping your website like in `badtemplateurls.py`.
 Structure your URLs as follows:

 ```python
 urls = [